mananmadan/MS-Notes-Obsidian/Algorithms/Graphs/Graphs-Notes.md

 		- ![[Pasted image 20240923204906.png]]
 #### Topological Sorting
 - Topological sorting on a directed acyclical graph (DAG) can be obtained the vertices in decreasing order of post order numbers
-- **Sinks have the higher post order numbers, sources have the lowest post order numbers**
+- **Sinks have the lowest post order numbers, sources have the highest post order numbers**
 - So if we order from source to sink, then basically each edge will from left to right and thus we will obtain topological sorting
 - ![[Pasted image 20240923205402.png]]
 - This can be done in linear time, as DFS will take 0(n+m) time, and we will line up the vertices in an array of post orders (which will be min 1 and max 2n), then just iterate from back to front of the array and list out the vertices